Nagalakshmi-Reddy/tribal-health-analysis/README.md

 ## 📎 Data Source

 - [Statistical Profile of Scheduled Tribes in India – NDAP Portal](https://ndap.niti.gov.in/collection/Statistical%20Profile%20of%20Scheduled%20Tribes%20in%20India%20-%202013/68)
+- Datasets Used:
+- Utilization of Integrated Child Development Services (ICDS) services during pregnancy and while breastfeeding.
+- Utilization of Integrated Child Development Services (ICDS) services- Any services and supplementary food.
+- Utilization of Integrated Child Development Services (ICDS) services-Immunization and health check-ups.
+- Prenatal mortality-Number of stillbirths and early neonatal deaths, and perinatal mortality rates for the fiveyear period preceding the survey, by background characteristics

 ## 📣 Feedback or Collaboration?